Expansion of Iterated Stratonovich Stochastic Integrals of Multiplicity 3 Based on Generalized Multiple Fourier Series Converging in the Mean: General Case of Series Summation

-{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to the development of the method of expansion and mean-square approximation of multiple Ito stochastic integrals, based on generalized multiple Fourier series, converging in the mean.
-We adapt this method for the triple Stratonovich stochastic integrals from the Taylor-Stratonovich expansion.
-In the article we used triple Fourier-Legendre series as well as triple trigonometric Fourier series (general case of series summation).
-The results of the article can be useful for numerical integration of Ito stochastic differential equations in accordance with the strong criterion.
+{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to the development of the method of expansion and mean-square approximation of iterated Ito stochastic integrals based on generalized multiple Fourier series converging in the mean.
+We adapt this method for iterated Stratonovich stochastic integrals of multiplicity 3 from the Taylor--Stratonovich expansion.
+The main result of the article has been derived using the triple Fourier--Legendre series and triple trigonometric Fourier series for the general case of series summation.
+Some recent results on the expansion of iterated Stratonovich stochastic integrals of multiplicities 3 to 6 are given.
+The results of the article can be applied to the numerical integration of Ito stochastic differential equations in accordance with the strong criterion of convergence.

 \end{quote} }